alainguimaraes/ese-coursera-course1/assessments/m1/README.md

 ## Testing

-A test QA file, `test_qa.c`, is provided to ensure the functions are working correctly.
-The test file can be compiled and run alongside the `stats.c` file.

 Additionally, a GitHub Actions workflow is set up to automatically run the tests whenever changes are pushed to the repository.

 ## Contributing